 The Nite Ize Spokelit, priced from AU$14.95 ($9.95 USD), is a cost-effective and simpler way to increase your visibility and safety when out riding at night.
-The lights attach to the spokes of any common three spoke cross pattern wheel, meaning there are no tools required for installation.
-The lights themselves have a runtime of up to 25 hours and are mounted in a shock and weather resistant housing.
+The lights attach to the spokes of any common three-spoke cross pattern wheel, meaning there are no tools required for installation.
+The lights themselves have a runtime of up to 25 hours and are mounted in shock and weather resistant housing.
 They’re available in 2 bright colours, Red and Disc-O, which cycles through the colour spectrum.

 Cateye Orbit 2

 Similar to the Nite-ize system above, Cateye, a pioneer of the bike light game, have their own spoke based lighting system.
 Priced at AU$29.95 (US$20), the Orbit 2 is the second iteration of the spoke light concept, with improvements being made to the LED's and housing used.
-The light itself utilizes the legendary Cateye reflector technology in a weatherproof housing.
-Powered by two CR2032 batteries, the light attaches to any common three spoke cross pattern wheel.
+The light itself utilizes the legendary Cateye reflector technology in weatherproof housing.
+Powered by two CR2032 batteries, the light attaches to any common three-spoke cross pattern wheel.
 Run times are approximately 30hours in constant mode, extending out to approximately 50 hours on flashing mode.